TXH2020/MainRepo/Projects/data structure/readme.md

 We use the XOR Operation to implement our traversal in both directions.
 How exactly?
 Please refer the research paper which I have placed in this folder(276-E1045.pdf).
 I implemented the research paper to build my project.

-Copy the code into a C compiler and run the program.
+Copy the code into a C compiler(xor-ll.txt) and run the program.